Extractive Explanations for Interpretable Text Ranking

 Finally, the document summary $\hat{d}$ is selected as the $k$ highest scoring sentences according to $\hat{w}$.
 The ranker only operates on the document summary $\hat{d}$ and discards all other sentences.
 This means that the ranker needs to assemble its new inputs during the training process.
 The ordering of the sentences is maintained irrespectively of their scores.
 Since our goal is to train both models jointly, we have to preserve the gradients of the selector (i.e.\ $\hat{w}$) by combining them with the ranker inputs in a differentiable way.
 Let $t_1, ..., t_n$ denote the embedded tokens corresponding to some sentence $s_i \in \hat{d}$.
 We compute the actual input tokens for the ranker as

 Note that $t_j$ is a vector and $w_i$ is a scalar.
 We use $\odot$ to denote the multiplication of each element in the vector with the scalar.
-Since $w_i \in [0, 1]$, the multiplication in \eqref{eq:token_weight_mult} actually changes the input representations, which is undesirable.
-We mitigate this by making use of the \textit{straight-through} estimator \cite{bengio2013estimating}.
-The idea is to use $\hat{t}_j$ as in \eqref{eq:token_weight_mult} \textbf{only} during the backward pass, i.e.\ when computing gradients.
+This multiplication changes the input representations, which is undesirable.
+We mitigate this by making use of the \textit{straight-through} estimator~\cite{bengio2013estimating}.
+The idea is to use $\hat{t}_j$ \textbf{only} during the backward pass, i.e.\ when computing gradients.
 The forward pass simply ignores $w_i$ and considers just $t_j$.